sinnie/learn_web_dev/promise.md

 * executor
   * A function with the arguments __resolve__ and __reject__.
 This function is immediately invoked by the Promise implementation, passing __resolve__ and __reject__ functions.
   * The executor starts an asynchronous operation.
-* `resolve` and `reject` are callable functions that take an argument which represents the events details.
+* `resolve` and `reject` are callable functions that take an argument which represents the event's details.
 Calling either `resolve` or `reject` will mark the promise as resolved and cause any handlers to be run.

 ***